LeonorPDX/LeonorPDX.github.io/_posts/2020-11-04-react_and_redux_and_rails_oh_my.markdown

 ## Successes

 I am getting so much faster and better at debugging!
-Knowing when to use `byebug` or dip into the Rails console on the backend, using debugger on the frontend to pause on processes and closely examine how state and props are changing, using `console.log` to see how props are getting populated as components mount (asynchronously, duh), being able to check out the component tree in React dev tools and inspecting the props on various components, and using the Redux dev tools to monitor state and see when reducer actions are being triggered… There are so many resources at a developer’s disposal, I feel confident in using a wide variety of debugging tools.
+Knowing when to use `byebug` or dip into the Rails console on the backend, using `debugger` on the frontend to pause processes and closely examine how state and props are changing, using `console.log` to see how props are getting populated as components mount (asynchronously, duh), being able to check out the component tree in React dev tools and inspecting the props on various components, and using the Redux dev tools to monitor state and see when reducer actions are being triggered… There are so many resources at a developer’s disposal, I feel confident in using a wide variety of debugging tools.

 Building this project, I was able to quickly figure out why something was or was not working, and identify where I needed to fix the problem.
 Just a few months ago I would not have been able to figure out these complex problems on my own, knowing exactly where to look and how to find what I’m looking for.
 I’ve grown so much in such a short period of time, I can’t wait to see where my skills will be at a year from now!